 #6 – Kinda true.
 There are two problems here: media reporting of medical science and actual medical science.
 The biggest issue is the media reporting of medical science, hell, science in general.
 Just look at how the media have messed up the reporting of climate science for the past 40 years.

-Of course most of what is reported as medical studies are often preliminary studies.
+Of course, most of what is reported as medical studies are often preliminary studies.
 You know: “we’ve found a cure for cancer, in a petri dish, just need another 20 years of research and development, and a boatload of money, and we might have something worth getting excited about.”
-The other kind that get attention aren’t proper medical studies but are spurious claims by someone trying to pedal a new supplement.
+The other kind that gets attention isn’t proper medical studies but are spurious claims by someone trying to pedal a new supplement.
 So this issue is more about the media being scientifically illiterate than anything.

 Another issue is the part of medical science that Ben Goldacre has addressed in his books Bad Science and Bad Pharma.
 Essentially you have a bias toward positive results being reported.
 This isn’t good enough.
 Ben goes into more detail on this topic and it is worth reading his books on this topic and the Nature articles I previously referred to.